-- (a) aggrieved person, or aggrieved trade union; - (b) in the case of an offence under section 298 [or 301] or Chapter XIII, the Director of Labour; - (c) in the case of an offence under Chapter XVII, the Chairman of the Board of Trustees or the Controller of provident funds; - (d) in the case of an offence under Chapter XVIII, the competent authority; - (e) in the case of any other offence, the Chief Inspector or any officer subordinate to him authorized in this behalf.
+- (a) aggrieved person, or aggrieved trade union; - (b) in the case of an offence under section 298 or 301 or Chapter XIII, the Director General; - (c) in the case of an offence under Chapter XVII, the Chairman of the Board of Trustees or the Controller of provident funds; - (d) in the case of an offence under Chapter XVIII, the competent authority; - (e) in the case of any other offence, the Inspector General or any officer subordinate to him authorized in this behalf.

-314. Limitation of prosecution.-Unless otherwise specified in this Act or any rules, regulations or schemes, no Labour Court shall take cognizance of an offence thereunder, unless a complaint thereof is made within 6 (six) months from the date of commission of the offence.
+314. Limitation of prosecution.- Unless otherwise specified in this Act or any rules, regulations or schemes, no Labour Court shall take cognizance of an offence thereunder, unless a complaint thereof is made within 6 (six) months from the date of commission of the offence.

-315. Report of offences.-Any contravention of, or refusal to comply with this Act or any rules, regulations or schemes by any person may be reported to the Director of Labour, the Chief Inspector or Controller of provident funds, or to any officer subordinate to them for information or for taking proper action.
+315. Report of offences.- Any contravention of, or refusal to comply with this Act or any rules, regulations or schemes by any person may be reported to the Director General, the Inspector General or Controller of provident funds, or to any officer subordinate to them for information or for taking proper action.